-The buoys authorized under this lease may require more frequent inspection and maintenance to ensure they are not displaced during storm events.
-Watercraft moored to buoys, piers, or docks are also vulnerable to damage from high wind events and excessive waves.
+Buoys authorized under this lease may require more frequent inspection and maintenance to ensure they are not displaced during storm events.
+Watercraft moored to buoys are also vulnerable to damage from high wind events and excessive waves.

 CONCLUSION:

 For all the reasons above, staff believes the issuance of this lease will not substantially interfere with Public Trust needs at this location, at this time, and for the foreseeable term of the proposed lease; is consistent with the common law Public Trust Doctrine; and is in the best interests of the State.